 END OF SERVICES

-– Prices per person in USD
+– Price per person in USD

-Prices valid until 2025-10-28
+Prices valid until 2026-10-28

-HOTEL | CATEGORY | CITIES |
+| HOTEL | CITY | GUY | COUNTRY | |

-This is the list of hotels most frequently used in this tour.
-It is provided for reference purposes only, and the passenger may be accommodated in similar or alternative establishments. |
+| This is the list of the hotels most frequently used on this tour.
+Provided for informational purposes only; passengers may be accommodated in similar or alternative establishments. ***PLEASE CONSULT WITH YOUR SALES EXECUTIVE FOR THE COST OF POST-NIGHT STAYS IN MEXICO CITY*** |

 IMPORTANT: